 Bregoli's video includes many troubling details about her time at the ranch, which is still in operation, including being forced to sit up for three days straight — laying down and sleeping comfortably was apparently not allowed.
 "This place is all about taking away privileges, like okay yeah, the phone and the TV and all of that, but they take away necessity privileges, like sleeping on a bed, eating good food, not being cold," she revealed.
 Program attendees were required to do intense manual labor, and would be punished if they broke any of the ranch's numerous rules — or if a staff member was in a bad mood, Bregoli said.
 She also described being ignored after telling staff members that another student was being bullied or mistreated by a peer.

-In one upsetting part of the video, Bregoli recounted hearing about the death of James "Jimmy" Woolsey, a Turn-About Ranch employee who was murdered by a teen enrolled in the program, through a counsellor's walkie-talkie, an experience she calls traumatic and scary.
+In one upsetting part of the video, Bregoli recounted hearing about the death of James "Jimmy" Woolsey, a Turn-About Ranch employee who was murdered by a teen enrolled in the program, through a counselor's walkie-talkie, an experience she calls traumatic and scary.

 "I’m not really sure why Dr. Phil still sends kids here.
 It really doesn’t make sense," Bregoli says.
 "Are you trying to help them or are you trying hurt them even more?"